Observables in Quantum Mechanics and the Importance of Self-adjointness: Postulates of QM

-The self-adjointness of observables is assumed to imply that any observable $\hat{f}$ can be diagonalized, which means that the eigenvectors, or eigenstates, of $\hat{f}$ form an orthonormal basis in $\mathcal{H}$; the spectrum of an observable is defined as a set of all its eigenvalues.
-The spectrum determines possible measurable values of the corresponding observable, while the complete orthonormalized set of the eigenstates of the observable provides a probabilistic interpretation of its measurements. \item According to the correspondence principle, there exists a certain relation between the Poisson bracket of classical observables and the commutator $[,]$ of their quantum counterparts.
+The observables are assumed to be SA operators because the corresponding eigenvalues are real and the eigenvectors form an orthonormal basis in $\mathcal{H}$.
+The spectrum (set of all the eigenvalues) represent all the possible measurements, while the complete orthonormalized set of the eigenstates of the observable provides a probabilistic interpretation of its measurements.

+\item The correspondence principle implies a connection between the Poisson bracket of classical observables and the commutator of the quantum observables.
 Namely,

-The position operators $\hat{x}_{a}$ and momentum operators $\hat{p}_{a}$ are postulated to be SA and satisfy the canonical commutation relations
+The position operators $\hat{q}_{a}$ and momentum operators $\hat{p}_{a}$ are postulated to be SA and satisfy the canonical commutation relations

-The correspondence principle requires that the quantum counterpart $\hat{f}$ of a classical observable $f(x,p)$ be of the form $\hat{f}=f(\hat{x},\hat{p})+\hat{O}(\hbar)$.
-A supplementary operator $\hat{O}(\hbar)$ is generally necessary to provide the self-adjointness of $\hat{f}$.
-In the general case, the correspondence principle does not allow a unique construction of the operator function $f(\hat{x},\hat{p})$ in terms of the classical function $f(x,p)$ because of the noncommutativity of $\hat{x}$ and $\hat{p}$ (the so-called ordering problem\footnote{A substantial contribution to the resolution of this problem is due to Berezin \cite{berezin}}).
-To the first approximation whereby any observable can be diagonalized, it is argued that commuting observables $\hat{f}_{1}$ and $\hat{f}_{2}$ have a joint spectrum, i.e., a common set of eigenvectors, which implies the simultaneous measurability of the observables.
-A complete set of observables is defined as a minimum set of $n$ commuting observables $\hat{f}_{k}$, $k=1,...,n,$ $[\hat{f}_{k}, \hat{f}_{l}]=0$, $\forall k, l$ whose joint spectrum is nondegenerate and whose common eigenvectors provide a unique specification of any vector in terms of the corresponding expansion with respect to these eigenvectors.
-Different complete sets of observables can be considered, and their spectrum and eigenvectors specify the quantum description of a system under consideration. \item The time evolution of a state of the system in the course of time $t$ is described by the Schr{\"o}dinger equation for the state vector $\psi(t)$,
+The correspondence principle imposes the form of the quantum observable as $\hat{f}=f(\hat{x},\hat{p})+\hat{O}(\hbar)$, where $\hat{O}(\hbar)$ is chosen in such a way that it insures the self-adjointness.
+Since $\hat{q}_a$ and $\hat{p}_a$ don’t commute, due to the so-called ordering problem\footnote{A substantial contribution to the resolution of this problem is due to Berezin \cite{berezin}}, there is no unique construction of $f(\hat{x},\hat{p})$ via $f(x,p)$.
+Any two commuting observables $\hat{f}_{1}$ and $\hat{f}_{2}$ can be simultaneously measured because the commutativity implies the existence of common eigenvectors and joint spectrum.
+A minimum set of $N$ commuting observables $\hat{f}_{k}$, $k=1,...,N,$ $[\hat{f}_{k}, \hat{f}_{l}]=0$, $\forall k, l$ whose joint spectrum is nondegenerate and whose common eigenvectors provide a unique specification of any vector in terms of the corresponding expansion with respect to these eigenvectors define a complete set of observables.
+Complete sets of observables completely specify the quantum description of a system under consideration.